frederic-perez/AmE-dictionary/data/idioms.md

 __living the dream__ :three: Leading an extremely ideal life, especially in relation to one’s career.
 (Sometimes said ironically to mean the opposite.) _The only job I could get with my bachelor’s degree was some mind-numbing data entry work.
 I’m really living the dream these days._
 __lo and behold__ :astonished::nine::m::pencil2: _spoken_ A phrase used to indicate something surprising or unexpected. _I’d been searching for my glasses all over the house when, lo and behold, they were on my head the whole time._
 __loaded word__ A word that carries additional emotional weight or significance—whether positive or negative—beyond its literal meaning. _If you want to get into politics, you should always avoid using loaded words that might offend someone unintentionally._
-__loaf about__ To waste time idly; to spend time doing little or nothing. _Chris, quit loafing about and help me take out the trash!_
+__loaf about__ :two: To waste time idly; to spend time doing little or nothing. _Chris, quit loafing about and help me take out the trash!_
 __lock (someone) up and throw away the key__ To incarcerate someone in prison forever or indefinitely. _That crazy drunk driver nearly hit me!
 I hope they lock him up and throw away the key!_
 __lock horns with, to__ :two::hammer:
 __lock lips (with someone)__ To kiss (someone) passionately and at length. _I’l never forget locking lips with my wife for the very first time._